holepunchto/hyperbee/README.md

 console.log(value.previous.version)
 ```

-Returns a new value after a feed change, `current` and `previous` are snapshots that are auto-closed before next value.
+Returns a new value after a change, `current` and `previous` are snapshots that are auto-closed before next value.

+Don't close those snapshots yourself because they're used internally, let them be auto-closed.

 `watcher.destroy()`